syousry6/ssp_demo/README.md

 ## Step 5: Checking the initial rollout with the UI

-hen we initially deploy our application, there is only one version of our app.
+Then we initially deploy our application, there is only one version of our app.
 The rollout uses a ReplicaSet to deploy two pods, similarly to a Deployment.
 Both the activeService and the previewService point to these two pods.

 Argo Rollouts has a UI you can start with: